 Tips for Choosing a Nesting Box Site

-- Bluebirds prefer a nesting site away from other birds competing for the same food sources, including other bluebirds.
+- Bluebirds prefer a nesting site away from humans, pets, and other birds competing for the same food sources, including other bluebirds.

-- Optimal nesting sites include wide, open country backyards near forests or wooded areas.
+- Optimal nesting sites include wide, open country backyards near forests or wooded areas with full sun.

 - Chickadees and titmice are not competing for the same food and may nest in a bluebird nesting box if the location suits them.
 You can set up two boxes, up to twenty feet apart, to allow bluebirds in one and other, non-competing birds, in the other.